Bribing America: How The Cicero Institute Plans To Pay Voters To Criminalize Homelessness

 The Cicero Institute is proposing tax refunds to bribe voters into supporting policies that criminalize unhoused people for simply existing in public.

-A recent incident in Daytona Beach, Florida, highlights the ongoing conflict between homeless people and business owners.
-An angry business owner shouted at a homeless woman in a wheelchair, saying
+A recent incident in Daytona Beach, Florida, highlights the ongoing clash between homeless people and business owners.
+An angry business owner shouted at a homeless woman in a wheelchair, "Why don’t you go cut some grass for $100?"

 “Why don’t you go cut some grass for $100?”